polgarp/polgarp.github.io/_posts/9am26/Agile-and-UX.md

 UX is not part of agile sprints. there is no zero sprints.
+They need to work together however.
+As a team lead you need to understand the process of other disciplines, and make connection to design's, rather than making it servient to engineering or product.